-Well, when it comes to exterior finishes like roofing, brick and stonework, gray is often the BEST COLOUR to suit these finishes.
+Well, when it comes to exterior finishes like roofing, brick and stonework, gray is often the BEST COLOR to suit these finishes.
 When the exterior of a home is well-coordinated, it will last longer.
 Exterior finishes also tend to have a longer lifespan in the trend world whereas interior finishes get a GOOD five to ten years…if they’re lucky.

 However, there are a few things to be careful of when updating your exterior…

-- A gray exterior will look outdated if gray is the WRONG COLOUR for your home’s exterior finishes.
+- A gray exterior will look outdated if gray is the WRONG COLOR for your home’s exterior finishes.
 In five years it will just look like you tried to hop on the ‘gray trend’, but didn’t jump far enough and fell flat on your face instead.